 I am often asked to review tubal ligation operative notes in which uterine windows were unexpectedly seen at the time of c-section.

 Often the patient’s doctor will recommend a tubal ligation because a uterine window.
 A uterine window occurs when the uterine muscle is stretched so thin that you can see through it…just like a glass window.
 This usually means the uterine wall is weak… just barely able to contain the pregnancy.

 The concern is that if the uterine wall is stretched thin now… then with the next pregnancy the uterine wall may rupture before the time of birth.
 This would be disastrous.

 When doctors see a uterine window they will usually advise the patient to have a tubal ligation.
 Often this ‘counseling session’ happens at the wrong time…when the patient is on flat on her back, during a c-section, and after a long nine months of pregnancy.
 This is not the best time to have a discussion about a permanent procedure!

-Often patients feel pressured into having an unanticipated tubal ligation because of a newly diagnosed condition.
-Over time these women regret their decision about having a tubal ligation and often feel they were ‘sold’ a tubal ligation.
+These women feel pressured into having an unplanned tubal ligation because of a newly diagnosed condition.
+Many feel victimized.

-They eventually contact our office asking if they are candidates for tubal reversal surgery and will the uterine window cause any future problems to pregnancy?
+Many of the women who regret their decision will contact our office asking if they can have tubal reversal surgery and will the uterine window cause any future problems to pregnancy?